menu icon

 Instructions

-• Line a baking sheet with parchment paper or a non-stick baking mat.
+• Prepare a baking sheet with parchment paper or a non-stick baking mat.

-• Scoop out the seeds from the center of each half and then use a fork to scoop out the spaghetti.
+• Remove the seeds and use a fork to take out all the spaghetti squash.

 Nutrition